haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_linking_concept.md

 ## Linking properties implementation

-The following properties are used for linking observable properties and methods of UI components:
+The following properties are used for linking observable properties and methods of UI 组件:

 - `exports`
 - `imports`